medialab/minet/docs/cli.md

                                necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -i, --input INPUT            CSV file containing all the posts you want to
+  -i, --input INPUT            CSV file (potentially gzipped) containing all the
-                               process.
+                               posts you want to process.
 Will consider `-` as stdin.
   -o, --output OUTPUT          Path to the output file.
 Will consider `-` as
                                stdout.
 If not given, results will also be printed to stdout.